yazi-rs/yazi-rs.github.io/docs/plugins/layout.md

 ui.Rect.default  -- Equal to `ui.Rect { x = 0, y = 0, w = 0, h = 0 }`
 ```

-You can obtain a pre-computed `Rect` through [Yazi's layout system](#layout).

-Note that if you intend to create it yourself, ensure these values are calculated accurately; otherwise, it may cause Yazi to crash!

 Properties:

 - `x` - x position